What is Psoriasis?

 Symptoms & Types of Psoriasis

 The symptoms associated with psoriasis are often confused with eczema, you can read more about eczema here.
-Typically the skin on the area affected by psoriasis comes with a silver or white colour.
+Typically the skin on the area affected by psoriasis comes with a silver or white color (Web MD, 2020).
 Other symptoms may include:

 A doctor should be able to diagnose psoriasis with a simple visual check up.
-There is no need to perform special tests or other medical procedures to diagnose this condition, however, if there are other symptoms present on the skin, doctors may conduct a skin biopsy.
+There is no need to perform special tests or other medical procedures to diagnose this condition, however, if there are other symptoms present on the skin, doctors may conduct a skin biopsy (Mayo Clinic, 2022).